IkehAkinyemi/DarkWall/README.md

 ```

 ### Build
-The following command will produce a linux_amd64 compatible binary
+The following command will produce a linux_amd64 compatible binary.
+Feel free to update the Makefile commands to best suit your platform.

 ```sh
 make build/app